tummetott/reticle.nvim/.github/README.md

 ### ✨ Features

-- 🚶 Cursorline and / or cursorcolumn follow the focused window
+- 🚶 Cursorline and/or cursorcolumn follow the active window.
-- ♾️  Define filetypes that always show a cursorline and / or cursorcolumn
+- ♾️  Specify filetypes that consistently display the cursorline and/or cursorcolumn.
-- 👀 Define filetypes that always show a cursorline and / or cursorcolumn when window is focused, regardless of the cursorline setting
+- 👀 Specify filetypes that always show the cursorline and/or cursorcolumn when a window is focused, regardless of the cursorline and/or cursorcolumn setting.
-- ❌ Define filetypes that never show a cursorline and / or cursorcolumn
+- ❌ Specify filetypes that never display the cursorline and/or cursorcolumn.
-- 🔦 Always highlight the cursorline number of all windows, regardless of the cursorline setting
+- 🔦 Always highlight the (less intrusive) cursorline number in all windows, regardless of the cursorline setting.
-- 💨 Written in LUA instead of vim script
+- 💨 Developed in Lua instead of Vimscript.

 ### ⚡️ Requirements